Lost-Outpost/sovngarde/README.md

 **Wabbajack could not find my game folder**:

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

-### Stock Game

-Unlike regular Skyrim installation or some other Wabbajack Lists, Septimus comes with the **Stock Game Feature**.

-Basically, the **Stock Game Feature** is a copy of a Skyrim installation located within your installation folder, cleaned and with everything required in it.
-It allows you to not worry about conflicting files with Vortex or other Wabbajack lists.
-Thus, after you install Septimus using Wabbajack, you need not to move anything to your regular Skyrim installation folder.

-There are more steps though, so please keep following the next steps to setup the game optimally.

 ### Pagefile in prevention of memory crashes